Electrolytic Capacitor – Symbol, Types, Construction & Uses

 Self-healing is the ability of a capacitor to recover itself when subjected to some problems during normal operation

-• Reverse voltage damages the electrolytic capacitor.
+• Reverse voltage damages it.

 • It has a limited lifespan.